lucaliebenberg/baseLAND-token/README.md

 - The progress bar displays the percentage of tokens sold in real-time.
 - Token sale details such as starting time, ending time, and exchange rate are provided.

-## Contributing

-We welcome contributions to the basedLAND Token Sale project.
-To contribute:

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature/YourFeatureName
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -m 'Add some feature'
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature/YourFeatureName
-    ```
-5. Create a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.